Progressivism

-Progressivism is a left-leaning political philosophy and reform movement that seeks to advance the human condition through social reform.
-Adherents hold that progressivism has universal application and endeavor to spread this idea to human societies everywhere.
+Progressivism is a political philosophy that seeks to make progress in the human condition through reforms aimed at increasing positive liberty.
 Progressivism arose during the Age of Enlightenment out of the belief that civility in Europe was improving due to the application of new empirical knowledge.

-In modern political discourse, progressivism is often associated with social liberalism, a left-leaning type of liberalism, and social democracy.
-Within economic progressivism, there is some ideological variety on the social liberal to social democrat continuum, as well as occasionally some variance on cultural issues; examples of this include some Christian democrat and conservative-leaning communitarian movements.
-While many ideologies can fall under the banner of progressivism, both the current and historical movement are characterized by a critique of unregulated capitalism, desiring a more active democratic government to take a role in safeguarding human rights, bringing about cultural development, and being a check-and-balance on corporate monopolies.
+Progressivism as an umbrella term is associated with variants of social liberalism, social democracy and democratic socialism.

+Within economic progressivism, there is some ideological variation.
+Illustrative examples of this include some Christian democracy and conservative-leaning communitarian movements.
+While many ideologies can fall under the banner of progressivism, all eras of the movement are characterized by a critique of unregulated capitalism and a call for a more active democratic government to safeguard human rights, promote cultural development, and serve as a check-and-balance on corporate monopolies.

+Other types of progressivism include techno-progressivism.